PowerShell/PSSwagger/README.md

 | PsSwaggerTestsBasic | A very basic test of a single string-only path using get and post.|

 # PSSwagger.LiveTestFramework
 The PSSwagger implementation of the [Azure Live Test Framework protocol](https://github.com/Azure/azure-rest-api-specs-tests/blob/master/json-rpc-server.md) is currently located in this repository in a subdirectory.
-Once PSSwagger.Common.Helpers is published to [PowerShellGallery.com](https://powershellgallery.com), the PSSwagger.LiveTestFramework code will be moved to a separate repository.
+Once PSSwaggerUtility is published to [PowerShellGallery.com](https://powershellgallery.com), the PSSwagger.LiveTestFramework code will be moved to a separate repository.
 You can find the readme for the PSSwagger.LiveTestFramework module [here](/docs/commands/New-PSSwaggerMetadataFile.md).

 # [Code of Conduct](CODE_OF_CONDUCT.md)
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.